C R G CRG Reports Exterior Engine 1967 Model ID

 RPO JL8 4-Wheel Disc Brakes

-To support the Z28 in Trans Am racing, a four-wheel disc brake system was released as over-the-counter (OTC) heavy-duty service parts in March of 1968.
-The system was adapted from the Corvette J56 heavy-duty brake package and included larger front and rear rotors (11 3/4" vs 11" for the production J52 rotor).
+To support the Z28 in Trans Am racing, a four-wheel disc brake system was released in March of 1968 as over-the-counter (OTC) heavy-duty service parts.
+The system was adapted from the Corvette J56 heavy-duty brake package and included larger front and rear rotors (11 3/4" vs 11" for the production J52 rotor) and 4-piston brake calipers.
 Though included in the 1968 assembly manual and in the POP option field information, JL8 was not a 1968 production option.
-The inclusion in the 1968 documentation apparently was either in preparation for a proposed option release that never occurred, or as part of a subterfuge for convincing racing authorities that the 4WD brakes were a factory option and thus qualified for Trans Am racing use.
+The inclusion in the 1968 documentation was apparently was in preparation for an option release that never occurred.

 A modified version of the OTC system was released in 1969 for production as RPO JL8, 4-Wheel Power Disc Brakes.
 The option was only produced during a limited timeframe, from Feb 69 to May 69, and production was only 206 units.
 The JL8 option was available on any Camaro model; the cost was $500.30 for SS or Z28 models and $623.50 for non-SS non-Z28 models.
-Most JL8's were installed on Z28's, though some non-Z28 non-SS Camaros have been verified as receiving JL8!
+All JL8 cars received the 15x7 rally wheels.
+Most JL8's were installed on Z28's, but GM documentation indicates that 27 non-Z28's had JL8.
+Both SS and non-Z28 non-SS Camaros have been verified as receiving JL8!

 Many of the disc-brake rear axles that survive are the HD service units, rather than JL8.
 There are easily identifiable physical differences between the JL8 and the service axles.
-See Wayne Guinn's book, Camaro Untold Secrets 1967-1969, for details on these differences and see the JL8 article on his website for more information on the option.
+The most notable is the factory-installed axle tube is tapered at the brake flange mounting plate, while the service axle has a larger diameter tube with no taper.
+See Wayne Guinn's book, Camaro Untold Secrets 1967-1969, for details on other differences.

 Note: Disc brakes required special wheels with a different centerline-to-attach-plane offset.
 See the wheels information for the relationship between brakes and wheels.